 Deleting ticket fields

-You can delete any custom ticket fields created by you.
-However, standard ticket fields cannot be deleted, and those created via business rules can only be deleted by editing the business rule.
+You can delete any custom ticket fields you've created.
+Standard ticket fields can't be deleted and those created via business rules can only be deleted by editing the business rule.
 Additionally, you can't delete an active ticket field; you must deactivate it first.

-Deleted ticket fields will no longer appear in the ticket form for your tickets.
-Deleted ticket fields will also alter Closed and Archived tickets.
+Deleted ticket fields no longer appear in ticket forms, including those on Closed and Archived tickets.
 If you delete a custom ticket field, you will not be able to recreate or recover the field or its data.
 If you want to preserve the field data, it is recommended that you deactivate the field instead.

 To delete a custom ticket field